jorendorff/a-history-of-the-world-notes/004-Swimming-reindeer.md

 *   [The Mask of Roche-Cotard](http://news.bbc.co.uk/2/hi/science/nature/3256228.stm)
-    is an "enigmatic object" about 33,000 years old, discovered in France in 1975, that some archaologists call a Neanderthal "proto-figurine".
+    is an "enigmatic object" about 33,000 years old, discovered in France in 1975, that some archaeologists call a Neanderthal "proto-figurine".
     There is not much other evidence of Neanderthal art.

 *   [The lion-man of the Hohlenstein-Stadel](https://en.wikipedia.org/wiki/Lion-man),